Winter 2026Order now for delivery from week commencing 16th March onwards.

 Unlike many garden centres and online retailers, the vast majority of our fruit trees are grown in the UK.
 Find out more.

-In addition, all our trees are certified under the Plant Healthy scheme, supervised by the Plant Health Alliance.
+All our trees are certified under the Plant Healthy scheme, supervised by the Plant Health Alliance.
 Other stakeholders include Defra and the RHS.
-The scheme aims to improve UK biosecurity by setting standards for all growers and retailers involved in selling plants in the UK.
-Find out more
+Find out more.

 Guaranteed fruit trees

-When you buy your fruit tree from Orange Pippin Fruit Trees we guarantee it for the first season in your garden whilst it gets established.
-If it doesn't grow successfully, we'll either replace it the following season or offer a refund - subject to some conditions.
+When you buy your fruit tree from Orange Pippin Fruit Trees we guarantee it for the first season in your garden while it gets established.
+If it doesn't grow successfully, we'll either replace it the following season or offer a refund, subject to some conditions.
 Find out more.

 Pages you viewed